 One place to easily capture every piece of information that any individual thinks is relevant;

-A public display of information that can be easily viewed by many people simultaneously for as long as needed;
+A public display of information that many people can easily view simultaneously for as long as needed;

 Simple public manipulation options, such as note clustering, inclusion/exclusion, ranking, and public modification;